Ugolnye Kopi: Modern history

 It was founded at the beginning of the 20th century to provide accommodation and facilities for those working in or administering the nearby mines, hence the name, and later to provide the same services to those working in the air industry at the local airport.

 Administrative and municipal status

 Within the framework of administrative divisions, Ugolnye Kopi is directly subordinated to Anadyrsky District.
 As a municipal division, the urban-type settlement of Ugolnye Kopi is incorporated within Anadyrsky Municipal District as Ugolnye Kopi Urban Settlement.

 Demographics

 Ugolnye Kopi is located on the road between the Ugolny Airport and Shakhtyorsky.
-Unlike a large number of localities in the region, Ugolnye Kopi's demographics is mainly Caucasian.
+Unlike a large number of localities in the region, Ugolnye Kopi's largest demographic are ethnic Russian.
 The Red Cross reports that only eighty-four people in Ugolnye Kopi are of indigenous origin; the remainder are of Slavic origin.
 This is as a result of the settlement's reason for existence being to provide accommodation and services to the local miners, servicemen, and aircraftmen, rather than it initially being an indigenous settlement that was turned into a collective farm such as, for example, Chuvanskoye.